Are you a police officer? A private investigator? An investigative journalist?

 Do you review books?

-Yes, I review select works of true crime, forensics, select crime fiction, and historical fiction or mysteries.
-The stories have to fit my website’s theme and research though.
-Book reviews are posted here on my website first.
+Yes, I review select works of true crime, forensics, crime fiction, historical fiction and mysteries.
+The stories have to fit my website’s theme and research.
+Book reviews are posted on DCC first.
 After that, I share my book reviews online.

-I cannot meet deadlines due to my workload.
+I cannot meet deadlines.
 If you want me to review your book, contact me.
-I reserve the right to not review a book.
-I prefer to receive a book in paper form or printed PDFs so my eyes get less screen time.
-Sorry, no eBooks.
+I reserve the right to not review a book after reading.
+I prefer a book in paper form so my eyes get less screen time.

 How do I comment on posts?